Urgent Brookhaven Plumbing Help

 What are signs of a pipe leak behind a wall?

-Is a water heater leak an emergency?
+Is a leaking water heater an emergency?